CodeYourFuture/js-exercises/week-5/README-AJAX.md

 A server stores the data, and the client (other programs or computers) requests data or sends some of its own.
 But how do they talk to each other?

 **For the client and the server to communicate they need an established language (a protocol)**.
-Which is what HTTP (Hypertext Transfer Protocol) is for.
+This is what HTTP (Hypertext Transfer Protocol) is for.
 It defines the methods you can use to communicate with a server and indicate your desired actions on the resources of the server.

 There are two main types of requests: **GET** and **POST**.